jorgebucaran/hyperapp/README.md

 setInterval(main.down, 500, 1)
 ```

-Including an action returning the state argument can be useful.
 Because state updates are always immutable, returning a reference to the current state will not schedule a view redraw.

 ```jsx
 const actions = {